 In the past, the only two hanging stoves that were commercially available were the Markill Stormy; which at the time was state of the art, and the Bibler hanging stove; a more Heath Robinson affair.
 Since then both stoves have disappeared leaving a gap in the market that only the modified Jet Biol fills at the moment, meaning climbers have been left to make their own.

 WHAT DO I NEED?

-Now this is the tricky bit, and may require quite a bit of searching, fiddling and modification.
-Here’s the basics:-
+Now, this is the tricky bit and may require quite a bit of searching, fiddling and modification.
+Here are the basics:-

 1x burner.
 1x pan with lid (this should be around 1 litre for bivy use).
 1x larger pan (windshield) that takes the above leaving 1 cm of space on all sides.
-It also has to be deep enough so that when the interior pan is elevated it doesn’t extend more than a few centimeters over the rim (if sticks out too far it’ll both loose heat and become unstable).
+It also has to be deep enough so that when the interior pan is elevated it doesn’t extend more than a few centimetres over the rim (if sticks out too far it’ll both lose heat and become unstable).
 A metre of thin chain (DIY store), or thin cable with swages.
-3 small diameter long bolts with nuts and washes (around 4mmx30mm) 2 Key rings (You will also need a drill and pliers).
+3 small diameter long bolts with nuts and washers (around 4mmx30mm) 2 Keyrings (You will also need a drill and pliers).

 GETTING THE RIGHT PANS?